actw1811/actw1811.github.io/about-my-project.md

 Reduced order model development with machine learning to simulate drug delivery in nasal cavity

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: Machines that simulate drugs to the nasal cavity can be pretty inaccurate in effectively getting the medince into the ear of the patient .

-Approach: During this project, I will assist a team in designing a system that accomplishes the following:
+Approach: During this project, we will be using models to test different parameters to increase fluid flow through the nose

-  - Capture physiological data such as EEG and EMG from the human body.
-  - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
-  - Map output from physiological sensors to a physical robot.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+Expected Outcome: The project is expected to result in a conference poster presentation at the end of the Summer AI program.
+The poster will focus on our dicoveries with the model.